What is a hang?

 - Weight: 2.8 kg.

-Metal Sounds is a young brand that has dedicated itself to the manufacture of handpads that present traditional features with modern aspects that make it stand out from some of the competition.
-This proposal is an excellent choice for anyone who wants to get their hands on a high quality hang.
+Metal Sounds is a young brand that has dedicated itself to the manufacture of handpans that present traditional features with modern aspects, and that make them stand out.
+This is an excellent choice for anyone who wants to get their hands on a high quality hang.

 This hang drum uses traditional brass, which offers great durability against corrosion and high speed acoustic characteristics in the bell.
 It also has stainless steel on the bottom to create a high quality sound cushion.
 This synergy between both materials results in a musical instrument with great resistance to fractures and dents, as well as a sound response of great value for professional musicians.